machinezone/IXWebSocket/README.md

 1. WebSocket_ReadyState_Connecting - The connection is not yet open.
 2. WebSocket_ReadyState_Open       - The connection is open and ready to communicate.
 3. WebSocket_ReadyState_Closing    - The connection is in the process of closing.
-4. WebSocket_MessageType_Close     - The connection is closed or couldn't be opened.
+4. WebSocket_MessageType_Close     - The connection is closed or could not be opened.

 ### Open and Close notifications